sjl/.plan/README.markdown

 PR'ed Quicklisp to move my projects from Bitbucket/Github to my self-hosted setup.
 At least now I own my availability and won't have to do this bullshit again.

+Imported a couple of contributed patches to `hg-prompt`.
+I'm glad people still find it useful.
+Also took the time to port the documentation to `d` because it was using some Python wiki bullshit thing before.